Sgipiwch i’r prif gynnwys

 Cyfleoedd Project Ôl-radd

-I welcome enquiries from prospective doctoral students interested in exploring topics at the intersection of philosophy, religion and politics.
-In particular, I am keen to supervise projects in the following areas:
+I welcome enquiries from prospective doctoral students interested in exploring topics in political philosophy, ethics, religion and public life.
+I am especially keen to supervise projects in the following areas:

 Cyhoeddiadau